RAJIV81205/RAJIV81205/README.md

 # 💫 About Me:
-**👋 Hi, I'm Rajiv!<br>I'm a passionate developer with a focus on web development and API integration.
+**👋 Hi, I'm Rajiv!** <br>I'm a passionate developer with a focus on web development and API integration.
 I love creating intuitive and functional web applications using technologies like HTML, CSS, JavaScript, and React.
-Currently, I’m working on projects involving Indian Railways APIs and weather information systems.<br><br>🚀 What I’m working on:<br><br>Building train information systems with API integrations.<br>Designing weather apps using live data.<br>Exploring new frontiers in web development.<br>Check out my projects and let's connect to build something innovative!**
+Currently, I’m working on projects involving Indian Railways APIs and weather information systems.<br><br> **🚀 What I’m working on:** <br><br>- Building train information systems with API integrations.<br>- Designing weather apps using live data.<br>- Exploring new frontiers in web development.<br>- Check out my projects and let's connect to build something innovative!

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
 ## 🌐 Socials: